Friendly-Neighbourhood-Insomniac/CIE-Courses/IGCSE_Physics_Y10/02_Measurement_Techniques_and_Uncertainties.md

-# Measurement Techniques And Uncertainties
+# Measurement Techniques and Uncertainties

 ## Learning Objectives
 - Explain the fundamental ideas behind Measurement Techniques And Uncertainties as set out in the CIE syllabus.